 Both parents hesitate, look at one another, and sheepishly stutter through… “Well, that would seem okay.”

 The daughter then states, “The only problem is that I will need gas for the car.”
 Dad looks at Mom, and reaches in his pocket, and pulls out a ten-dollar bill.
-Daughter then says that she also needs a CD.
+The daughter then says that she also needs a CD.
 Mom and dad again look at each other, and hesitatingly ask, “What do you need it for?”
 After a brief explanation, dad then gives the daughter another ten-dollar bill.

 I offer this example as a way to illustrate how these dynamics unfold within the family.
 From early on, we have a tendency to try to control our children’s behavior with threats and words.
 We don’t have that kind of control.
 The more we attempt to try to exert control, the more we begin to lose control.